Marco-Sulla/firestone_autoclicker/README.md

 * spends the beer in the tavern
 * uses the free train on the guardians
 * hits the chaos
+* open chests (apart chests that can contain sigils)
+* awake heroes
+* claim reward from last message in the mailbox
 * and something more

 ## Steps to make it working from source code